MicrosoftDocs/windows-itpro-docs/devices/hololens/hololens2-autopilot.md

 Make sure that the HoloLens devices meet the following requirements:

 - The devices are not already members of AAD, and are not enrolled in Intune (or another MDM system).
 The Autopilot self-deploying process completes these steps.
+To make sure that all of the device-related information is cleaned up, check the **Devices** pages in both AAD and Intune.
 - Make sure that each device can connect to the internet during the provisioning process.
 Typically, you would use a USB Ethernet cable for this connection.
 - Each device can connect to a computer by using a USB-C cable, and that computer has the following available:
   - Advanced Recovery Companion (ARC)